YizYah/ts-packrat/README.md

 ## (3) Change the Custom Code
 Of course, you still have to create your code.
 You should be able to do just about anything possible in Node using Typescript.
 But, follow the [safe custom code practices of ns-flip](https://ns-flip.nostack.net/Safe-Custom-Code) to be able to reapply this template in the future without losing anything.

+For every grouping, you will see a generated file in `src/groupings`.
+You can just define things there, but best is to create things in `src/custom` and then include them in the `helpers` section or require them directly.

 ## (4) Updating Your Template
 Take a minute and set up alerts about releases to this template.
-1. Go to the [GitHub repo](https://github.com/YizYah/ts-packrat Explore
-@YizYah
-Learn Git and GitHub without any code!

-Using the Hello World guide, you’ll start a branch, write comments, and open a pull request. ) and click the arrow by the `Watch` button on the upper right.
+1. Go to the [GitHub repo](https://github.com/YizYah/ts-packrat) and click the arrow by the `Watch` button on the upper right.

 <img src="images/2.jpg" alt="Watch Button" title="Watch" width="200">